MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/git-version-control.md

 Any Git provider can be used with Power Apps Studio&mdash;such as [GitHub](https://github.com/) or [Azure DevOps](https://azure.microsoft.com/services/devops/).
 Use existing Git tools to see version history, create and manage pull requests, and perform other version control tasks.

 > [!NOTE]
 > - Before you begin, ensure you read [known limitations](#known-limitations) of this feature.
 Use of Git is evolving and may change how this feature works.
-For updates and to share your feedback about this feature, go to [Collaborative authoring](https://powerusers.microsoft.com/t5/Error-Handling/bd-p/PA_Error_Handling) in the Power Apps Community Forum.
+For updates and to share your feedback about this feature, vist the Power Apps community forum.
 > - Git version control is managed on a per-app basis.
 Each app must be individually added to Git version control.

 ## Enable Git version control